QIWI-API/payments-docs/_merchant-form_en.html.md

 ## Faster Payments System {#merchant-form-sbp}

-**Payment protocol** supports charging funds from the customer by [Faster Payments System](https://sbp.nspk.ru/) (SBP).
-With SBP, payment can be made to commercial organizations, including QR coded ones.
+**Payment protocol** supports charging funds from the customer by [Faster Payments System](https://sbp.nspk.ru/) (FPS).
+With FPS, payment can be made to commercial organizations, including QR coded ones.

-By default, SBP payment method is turned off.
+By default, FPS payment method is turned off.
 To use this method, contact your manager in QIWI Support.

 ### Receiving QR code {#qr-sbp}

-> Example of request for SBP payment
+> Example of request for FPS payment

 ~~~json
 {